ColbyTodd/Mastermind-Solver/README.md

 ## To Do
 - [x] Create functionality to allow solving of puzzles
+- [x] Find out where the program is cheating
-- [ ] Find out where the program is cheating
+- [ ] Find out why the program is not giving the optimal expected number of guesses
 - [ ] Create lookahead functionality
 - [ ] Optimize as much as possible